p-ja/acme-fitness-store/lab-guide/Lab-1-Deploy-and-build-Application.md

 In this task, you will try to deploy a very simple hello-world spring boot app to get a high level understanding of how to deploy an asa-e app and access it.

-1. To deploy the hellpw world app and creating the Spring Boot application, run the following command and change the directory to hello world :
+1. To deploy the hello world app and creating the Spring Boot application, run the following command and change the directory to hello world :

    ```shell
    cd hello-world/complete